-Not many sneakers can claim a heritage and tug at so many heart strings as much as Nike’s Air Max dynasty can.
-Part of that longevity is built on the fact that in the Air Max is continually reinvented every year.
-In a testament to the strength of its design, the sneaker seems infinitely adaptable and customizable; every release subtly and aesthetically different from the next and yet wholly complete and able to stand on its own.
+Not many sneakers can tug at so many heart strings as much as Nike’s Air Max can.
+Part of that longevity is built on the fact the Air Max is reinvented every year.
+In a testament to the strength of its design, the sneaker seems infinitely adaptable—every release subtly different from the next and yet wholly complete and able to stand on its own.

-That continually evolving history gives the Air Max line an in-built ability to lodge into people’s consciouses and memories more so than almost any other item of clothing.
-After all, if you’re sticking you’re feet into it for 30 years, the relationship’s gonna be pretty intimate.
-Provided you’re born after 1986, there’s an Air Max for you.
+That continual evolution, every single year, gives the Air Max an in-built ability to lodge into people’s memories more so than perhaps any other item of clothing.
+After all, if you’re sticking your feet into it for 30 years, the relationship’s gonna be pretty intimate; provided you’re born after 1986, there’s an Air Max for you.

 Nike Air Max 90 Hyperfuse Independence Day White (2013)